-Construction of the transmission line in the corridor shown in the SCA using the construction methods described in the SCA will not have wetland impacts that would require mitigation.
-However, if the corridor is modified new corridors proposed, or construction techniques other than the ones described in the original SCA are proposed, a reevaluation of the need for mitigation for any additional wetland impacts will be necessary.
-The Licensee shall provide mitigation as necessary to offset the wetland loss and habitat degradation resulting from the construction of the pipelines associated with this project.
+Construction of the transmission line in the corridor shown in the SCA using the construction methods described in the SCA will not have Wetland impacts that would require mitigation.
+However, if the corridor is modified new corridors proposed, or construction techniques other than the ones described in the original SCA are proposed, a reevaluation of the need for mitigation for any additional Wetland impacts will be necessary.
+The Licensee shall provide mitigation as necessary to offset the Wetland loss and habitat degradation resulting from the construction of the pipelines associated with this project.
 Prior to construction, the Licensee shall propose a mitigation plan, if necessary, and shall provide the following information to the Southwest District Office’s Environmental Resource Permitting Section to allow DEP to review the proposed mitigation plan including:

-a. detailed description of each wetland impact area;
+a. detailed description of each Wetland impact area;

-b. acreage of the type and quality of wetland being impacted at each site;
+b. acreage of the type and quality of Wetland being impacted at each site;

 c. narrative, drawing and aerial photographs showing and explaining the proposed mitigation;